Dark Cherry Smoothie Bowl

 I also love how cherry picking season signals the beginning of summer.
 And ya’ll know I LOVE summer!

 In years past I would drive up to my parent’s place (as they’re surrounded by cherry orchards) and pick bucket loads of cherries.
 Then I’d eat a bunch (until I achieved cherry overload) and freeze the rest for future recipes.
 But this year was unfortunately a cherry picking bummer.
 The drought in California did massive damage to the cherry farms.
 Instead of being open for several weeks, the cherry farms were only open for a couple of days this year before all cherries were gone.
 Poor little trees.

 But thankfully I was able to pick some fresh, organic cherries before the trees were wiped clean.
 So first item on the menu?
 A dark cherry smoothie bowl of course!

 But I will say this, they’re also fairly high in sugar.
 So as is the case with all my smoothie bowl recipes, I wouldn’t recommend eating them every day.
-But for a once a week smoothie bowl splurge, this recipe is simply divine!
+But for an occasional smoothie bowl splurge, this recipe is simply divine!

-- 2 cups of frozen cherries, pitted
+- 1.5 cups frozen cherries, pitted

 - 1 banana

-- ¾ cup coconut water
+- 1/2 cup coconut water

 - Add the frozen cherries, banana and coconut water into a high powered blender.
 Blend until smooth.